 Comammox amoA genes were amplified using comamoA-F (5’-AGGNGAYTGGGAYTTCTGG-3’) and comamoA-R (5’-CGGACAWABRTGAABCCCAT-3’) primer pair (Zhao et al., 2019).
 The PCR amplifications were set up in duplicate following the conditions: 3 min at 94 °C; 40 cycles consisting of 30 s at 94 °C, 30 s at 52 °C, and 30 s at 72 °C; and a final cycle of 10 min at 72 °C. The PCR reaction solutions were prepared in a total volume of 15 µL in a 96-well 0.2 mL PCR plate containing 1x Phusion Green Hot Start II High-Fidelity Master Mix (Thermo Scientific™, Waltham, MA, USA), 250 ng T4gp32, 0.5 µM of each primer, and 6 ng/µL of template DNA.
-For comammox, the first-step PCR products were cleaned up using the SequelPrep™ Normalization Plate (96) Kit (Invitrogen™, Waltham, MA, USA) before being used as a template for the second-step PCR.
-The amplified amoA genes were verified by visualizing the PCR products of all samples, including the negative controls, on a 2 % agarose gel.
+For comammox, the first-step PCR products were cleaned up using the SequelPrep™ Normalization Plate (96) Kit (Invitrogen™, Waltham, MA, USA) before being used as a template for the second-step PCR..
 Final PCR products of AOB, AOA, and comammox were purified and normalized according to the manufacturer’s protocol of the SequelPrep™ Normalization Plate (96) Kit.
 Barcoded, purified, and normalized amoA gene amplicons of AOB, AOA, and comammox were sequenced at the GenoScreen sequencing facility in Lille, France, using Illumina MiSeq platform with reagent kit v2 and paired-end reads sequencing format (2 x 250 bp).

 amoA gene amplicon sequence analysis